 14. Tweak by Nic Sheff

 By the time Nic was in early adolescence, he was already addicted to a number of heavy substances.
 This harrowing story is about recovery, relapse, and family.
-Nic’s story is coming to the big screen in October with the major motion picture release of Beautiful Boy, starring Timothée Chalamet as Nic and Steve Carrell as his father, David.
+Nic’s story is also now a major motion picture: Beautiful Boy starring Timothée Chalamet as Nic and Steve Carrell as his father, David.

 15. Crank by Ellen Hopkins